fhac-fb9-ds/germeval2021/README.md

 The train and test data can be found in the folder [dataset](./dataset).
 Experiments and their results are filed in [experiments](./experiments).
+The folder [figures](./figures) contains the scripts that were used to create the figures in our paper.

 ---
 ### Experiments